247 West 37th Street

 DUTIES AND RESPONSIBILITIES:

-· The provision of In-Home and In-Office Assessment of the social and emotional needs of the older adult client and his family, utilizing prescribed standardized assessment instruments (i.e. PSA, EISEP-PATH); securing where appropriate the assistance of other social work and/or other professional consultants.
+· Direction of social work staff in their provision of In-Home and In-Office Assessment of the social and emotional needs of the older adult client and her family, utilizing prescribed standardized assessment instruments (i.e. PSA, EISEP-PATH); securing where appropriate the assistance of other social work and/or other professional consultants.

-· The development and implementation of a written case plan for the provision of the full range of social services for the older adult client(s) and family, including:
+· Supervision of staff and provision of direct service to clients related to the development and implementation of a written case plan for the provision of the full range of social services for the older adult client(s) and family, including:

 o Individual and family counseling and guidance in the resolution of problems of the client(s) and family.

 o The provision of appropriate information to clients and collaterals regarding the normal physical, social and psychological development of individuals, challenges to functioning presented by conditions of impairment, disease, social stresses and dysfunction; and ways of coping and preserving individual functioning and autonomy.